savonet/book/audio.md

 files: we want the loudness to be more or less constant during the stream.
 For files this is "easy" because we can compute this information in advance, however for live streams we have to proceed differently since we do not have access to the whole stream beforehand.
-For such situations, the `normalize` operator can be used: it continuously computes the loudness of a stream and adjusts the volume in order to reach a target loudness: this operation is sometimes called _automatic gain control_.
+For such situations, the `normalize`\indexop{normalize} operator can be used: it continuously computes the loudness of a stream and adjusts the volume in order to reach a target loudness: this operation is sometimes called _automatic gain control_\index{automatic gain control}.
 Basically, the sound of a source `s` can be normalized with

 ```{.liquidsoap include="liq/normalize.liq" from=2 to=-1}